arcticOak2/Graphdatabase-Recommendation-Engine/README.md

 3. Backend should use Janusgraph to store data (Janusgraph is an opensource graph database)
 4. Backend should provide different strategy for recommendation

+Download MovieLens data from this link <https://grouplens.org/datasets/movielens/>

 ##Merge movies.csv with links.csv

 Joining movies.csv with links.csv in java code can be a problem because the files size can more than your heap size.
 The other problem will be speed.
 So, I preferred Apache Spark for this.
 You can use whatever suits you better.
-You can also find the files inside src/main/resources folder.

-I have used spark-shell for this purpose
+I have used spark-shell for this purpose.
+After merging the these two files put it inside sr/main/resources folder with the name `fullMovies.csv`

 Code:

 `/opt/spark/spark-shell --master local` (In my system spark is inside /opt.
 So, change it with yours!)